 WASHINGTON – Ambassador Katherine Tai today delivered opening remarks at the first Free Trade Commission of the United States - Canada - Mexico Agreement (USMCA), celebrating the renewed economic partnership and emphasizing her commitment to implementing, enforcing, and fulfilling the terms of the USMCA.

-The remarks as prepared for delivery are below:
+The remarks are below: